PearCoding/Ignis/docs/src/scene/bsdfs.rst

    - 1.0
    - Optional factor that can be used to modulate the specular reflection component.
      Note that for physical realism, this parameter should never be touched.
+ * - alpha_u, alpha_v
+   - |number|
+   - 0.1, 0.1
+   - Roughness terms.
+Can be specified isotropically with just `alpha` as well.

 .. subfigstart::

 .. figure::  images/mat_rough_conductor.jpg